Skukuza: Lake Panic Bird Hide

-Approximately 7km from camp is the Lake Panic Bird Hide, probably the most famous bird hide in Kruger Park.
+Approximately 7 km from camp is the Lake Panic Bird Hide, probably the most famous bird hide in Kruger Park.
 It is located directly on the western end of Lake Panic, a manmade lake created by an earthen dam constructed in 1975 on Mafunyana Creek.
 The lake is home to quite a few hippos, crocodiles and terrapins, as well as a host of species of fish.
 Large mammals, including elephant, can frequently be spotted drinking at the shore of the lake.
 Birds are also quite common at Lake Panic, including pied kingfishers, giant heron and the occasional African fish eagle.
 Viewing at Lake Panic has been called "birding the easy way" due to the ease with which one can see dozens of species within a relatively short period of time.
 The L-shaped hide gives two fairly distinct views - one towards the main surface of the lake (which is not visible from the hide, as it is around a bend), and one towards a smaller, rounded area and the creek inlet.
 Hippos will frequent this smaller area.

 In March 2018, a small panic ensued when tourists started to notice the low level of the lake.
 This was caused by maintenance for a faulty drain valve, which required that the lake be partially drained temporarily.
 After the maintenance, water was pumped back into the lake from the Sabie River.